What is ABWO ?

 The ABWO foundation enables an annual weekend in September, the “Airborne Battle Wheels Weekend”.

 During that weekend we commemorate the Battle of Arnhem with historically correct tours and displays of men, equipment and a variety of vehicles.

 Our weekend is an opportunity to show respect to the veterans and stay in mutual contact.
 At the same time this is a social event for people with a passion for vehicles of World War 2.
 To share knowledge and pass information in an informal surrounding.

 Do you own a historically correct British vehicle of any kind from World War 2 ?
 Do you know what we mean by “respecting those who fought and died for our freedom” ?

 If so: visit our camp site and participate in the events we organize during our annual meeting.

-The number of participants grows steadily.
-Foreigners (mainly UK, Poland and Belgium) account for more than half of the number of participants.
+The number of participants grew steadily.
+Foreigners (mainly from the UK, Poland and Belgium) accounted for more than half of the number of the participants.

 The 55th memorial in 1999 was the breakthrough.
-A record in the number of partcipants and legalisation of weapons.
-The ABWO contributes to the Farewell parade with a tour for the classic military vehicles through the villages of Renkum.
+A record in the number of partcipants and legalisation of carrying weapons.
+The ABWO contributed to the Farewell parade in a tour with Arnhem veterans in WW2 military vehicles through the villages of Renkum.

-In the meantime, Camping the Bilderberg becomes too small to house the growing number of participants.
-The newly formed foundation (2001) manages to find a beautiful new site for their camp of september 2005 on the grounds of the J.P.
-Heijenstichting.
-Although it meant a much more complicated organization, the camp of 2005 has become a new highlight in the ever growing popularity of the historical reenactment.
+In the meantime, Camping “de Bilderberg” became too small to house the increasing number of participants.
+In 2005 the ABWO foundation managed to find a beautiful new site for their annual camp.
+The grounds of Pluryn, location J.P.
+Heije.
+Although it meant a much more complicated organization, the campsite of 2005 has become a new highlight in the ever growing popularity of this historical WW2 vehicle and reenactment event.